 - Review the rules of charades (no talking, motions only).

 - Choose two volunteers.
 Give them each an index card with a word.

 - Either allow students to call out guesses or choose students to guess until they reveal the compound word.
 Call on individuals to share the meanings of the individual words and then a prediction of the compound words' meaning.

 - Say, “We have discussed many examples of compound words and practiced putting words together through motions.
 We've also discussed how the meaning changes from the two individual words to a compound word.
-Now, you are going to combine words to make compounds and illustrate them.”
+Now, you are going to combine words to make compound words and illustrate them.”